 South Korean missile explodes in exercise; panic and confusion

-SEOUL, South Korea (AP) — A malfunctioning South Korean ballistic missile crashed to the ground and exploded during a live-fire drill Wednesday with the United States staged in retaliation for Korea’s successful launch the day before. from a projectile that flew over Japan and has the range to reach the US territory of Guam.
+SEOUL, South Korea — A malfunctioning South Korean ballistic missile crashed to the ground and exploded during a live-fire drill Wednesday with the United States staged in retaliation for North Korea’s successful launch the previous day of a projectile that flew over Japan and has the range to reach the US territory of Guam.

 The explosion and subsequent fire of the missile caused panic and confusion among the inhabitants of the coastal city of Gangneung, who were already uneasy at the increasing provocative weapons tests by North Korea.
 Residents’ concern that it could be a North Korean attack was heightened as military and civilian officials gave no explanation for the blast for hours.